mltrip/ccf/README.md

 # CCF
 Crypto Currency Forecasting App for [ML System Design Course on ODS.ai](https://ods.ai/tracks/ml-system-design-22)

-## ARCHITECTURE (TODO implement it!)
+## Architecture (TODO implement it!)
 ![architecture](docs/architecture.png)

 App consists of 6 main parts
 > We could install and run different parts of the App independently
 ### $$\textcolor{#4dd0e1}{\text{DATA}}$$
-In this part data from `exchanges` and `news rss` are collected in the `raw data` database
+In this part data from `exchanges` and `news rss` are collected in the `raw data` database/steam.
 ### $$\textcolor{#a2fca2}{\text{FEATURES}}$$
-Here are continiuos feature extracting from `raw data` database and saving in the `feature store` (it could be the same database as raw). `Dataset` creation occurs dynamically at the ML and PREDICTIONS parts, but the logic is described here
+Here are continiuos feature extracting from `raw data` database/stream and saving in the `feature store`. `Dataset` creation occurs dynamically at the ML and PREDICTIONS parts, but the logic is described here
 ### $$\textcolor{#eeff41}{\text{ML}}$$
 Here we create `datasets`, train/tune `models` and add/update them in the `models registry`
 ### $$\textcolor{#ffab40}{\text{PREDICTIONS}}$$